jaakkopasanen/AutoEq/README.md

 ## Parametric Equalizer
 AutoEQ has an optimizer to fit several peaking filters to the desired equalization curve.
-Optimization is part heuristic initialization part mathematical optimization.
+Optimization is part heuristic initialization and part mathematical optimization.

 In the initialization phase peaks are detected from the target curve and a peaking filter is created to match the peak's height (gain) and location (frequency).
 This way the optimizer finds suitable number of filters to optimize.
-If bass region has no peaks and therefore is missing filters entirely maximum of two filters will be added at 20 Hz and 60 Hz.
+If bass region has no peaks and therefore is missing filters entirely, maximum of two filters will be added at 20 Hz and 60 Hz.

 A way to limit the number of filters used is provided with `max_filters` parameter.
-If there are too many filters after initialization filters are removed.
+If there are too many filters after initialization, some filters are removed.
 First filters with small gain (< 0.2 dB and < 0.33 dB) are removed.
 If there are too many filters after reduction of small gain filters, nearby filters are attempted to merge.
 Merged filter will be in the mid point of the merged filters.
-If merging filters did not reduce the count enough smallest filters are removed until count matches maximum allowed number of filters.
+If merging filters did not reduce the count enough, smallest filters are removed until count matches maximum allowed number of filters.
 Image below shows initialization for 1More MK801 headphone.
 Red dots are the peaks of filters before reduction and green dots are the peaks after reduction.